 In August, 2013, OC Superior Court Judge Gregory Munoz agreed with the CTA and declared SJC’s water rates illegal under Proposition 218.
 The City was ordered to abandon its water rate structure and to base all rates on cost of service, in conformance with the California Constitution.
 The court also entered a judgment restraining the City from collecting fees from residents for recycled water that they do not actually use and which is not immediately available to them.
 Judge Munoz based his ruling on a section of the California Constitution that deals with “Waste of Taxpayer Funds”.

-In January 2014, the City filed its appeal with the 4th District Court of Appeal citing reasons why they think the judge erred in his determination that the water rates were illegal.
-The City now claims that tiers are really penalties, not fees, and as such are not subject to the requirements of Proposition 218.
-They further assert that the city was justified in forcing domestic rate payers to subsidize recycled water users “because everyone benefits from the use of recycled water because it increases supply.”
-In their response filled on April 1, 2014, CTA attorneys rejected those arguments, pointing to a number of misstatements and distortions in the City’s appeal.
+In January 2014, then-City Council majority members Sam Allevato, Larry Kramer and John Taylor voted to appeal the ruling to the 4th District Court of Appeals.
+The City argued that tiers are really “penalties”, not fees, and as such are not subject to Proposition 218.
+They further asserted that the City was justified in forcing domestic (residential) water users to subsidize recycled water users “because everyone benefits from the use of recycled water because it increases supply.”

 In their response, CTA attorneys rejected those arguments, pointing to the fact that Prop 218 forbids charging for services not received by rate payers.
 Penalties are not services and therefore cannot be charged to rate payers.

 The case was heard by the appellate court on January 21, 2015.
 A ruling is expected within 90 days but could come at any time.